Dining Out with Your Dog:

 Manners in Restaurants

-Stay in Carrier, Trolley, or On-Leash
+Stay in Carrier, Trolley, and On-Leash

 No Food from the Table or Floor